 The Compensation Committee is a standing committee of the Board of Directors of the Company.
 Carmelo J. Santoro and Edward J. Legere II were the members of the Compensation Committee during the fiscal year ended April 30, 1998.
-On July 27, 1998, Mr. Rockell N. Hankin and Clive R. Taylor, non-employee directors of the Company were added to the Committee and Mr. Edward J. Legere II resigned from the Committee on September 8, 1998, in conjunction with his resignation as a member of the Board of Directors.
+On July 27, 1998, Mr. Rockell N. Hankin and Clive R. Taylor, non-employee directors of the Company were added to the Committee.
 The Compensation Committee is responsible for adopting and evaluating the effectiveness of compensation policies and programs for the Company and for making determinations regarding the compensation of the Company's executive officers, subject to review by the full Board of Directors.